-November is Long-Term Care Awareness Month and National Family Caregivers Month, and that makes sense since the two are tied together.
+November is Long-Term Care Awareness Month and National Family Caregivers Month, which makes sense since the two are tied together.
 If you are not aware of long-term care and the issue of family caregivers, it is not surprising as Americans are also in denial that they will ever require long-term care services despite a large number of Americans who are already caregivers for an older parent or family member.

 You shouldn't need a month to consider the problems associated with longevity.
 Yet, November is a great month the highlight the problem since it starts the holiday season.

 Perhaps you have read about the statistics.
 There are so many.
-The United States Department of Health and Human Services tells us once you reach the age of 65, about half of us will need long-term care services in our lifetime.
+The United States Department of Health and Human Services tells us once we reach the age of 65, about half of us will need long-term care services in our lifetime.

 Changing health, bodies, and minds lead to a higher risk of needing help with daily living activities or supervision due to dementia.